 Timezone and shift coverage

-South Africa is 6 to 7 hours ahead of US Eastern (depending on daylight saving).
-The standard shift pattern:
+South Africa sits 6 to 7 hours ahead of US Eastern (the gap shifts with daylight saving).
+One SA shift covers a full US business day:

 - US Eastern Time shops.
-SA VA works 1pm to 9pm local = 7am to 3pm Eastern.
-Covers the morning crew roll-out, the midday call rush, and the afternoon window for building the next day's routes.
-The early-morning roll-out before the SA shift starts is handled by a quick crew-lead protocol.
+SA VA works 1pm to 9pm local = 7am to 3pm Eastern, covering the morning crew roll-out, the midday call rush, and the afternoon window for building the next day's routes.
+The pre-dawn roll-out before the SA shift starts is handled by a quick crew-lead protocol.

 - US Central Time shops.
 SA VA works 2pm to 10pm local = 8am to 4pm Central.
 Same pattern, one hour shifted.